alexeygumirov/external-monitor-brightness/README.md

 [GitHub repository](https://github.com/alexeygumirov/external-monitor-brightness)

 This Python application is designed to run in the background and automatically adjust the brightness of external monitors connected to a Linux machine based on the time of day and seasonal changes.
+This tool automatically adapts to the changling daylight length.
 It utilizes the [`ddcutil`](https://www.ddcutil.com/) tool to communicate with the monitors via the Display Data Channel (DDC) protocol.

 ## Motivation